medic/cht-android/README.md

 1. Execute `make org=new_brand keyprint` to see the certificate content, like the org name, the certificate fingerprints, etc.

 2. Sign your app! try locally to build the app with the certificate.
-To create the Webview versions of the .apk files: `make org=new_brand flavor=New_brandWebview assemble`. the "release" files signed should be placed in `build/outputs/apk/new_brandWebview/release/`.
+To create the Webview versions of the .apk files: `make org=new_brand flavor=New_brandWebview assemble`.
+The "release" files signed should be placed in `build/outputs/apk/new_brandWebview/release/`.
 To ensure the files were signed with the right signature execute `make keyprint-apk`, it will check the certificate of the first apk file under the `build/` folder:

 ```
 $ make keyprint-apk